sjlva/dotfiles/README.md

 ## nvim

 I use few Vim plugins and don't spend much time customizing them.
 Usually, I change the other dotfiles to Vim's style.
-Vim provides a way of editing text that I love, it's not about productivity or speed, it's about being focused and having more freedom to think, when I don't need to think about the tool, it's easier to focus on what matters.
+Vim provides a way of editing text that I love, it's not about productivity or speed, it's about being focused and having more freedom to think, when I don't need to worry about the tool, it's easier to focus on what matters.
 It currently supports linting, syntax highlighting, autocomplete, git, and has a command-line fuzzy finder, [fzf](https://github.com/junegunn/fzf).

 ## i3